NativeScript/docs-v7/docs/best-practices/bundling-with-webpack.md

 ## Overview

-JavaScript code and general asset bundling has been a member of the web developer toolbox for a long time.
+JavaScript code and general asset bundling have been a member of the web developer toolbox for a long time.
 Tools like [webpack](https://webpack.github.io/) have been providing support for an enjoyable development experience that lets you assemble client-side code from various module sources and formats and then package it together.
 Most importantly, they allow for page load time optimizations that reduce or parallelize the number of requests a browser makes to the server.

 Why bundle scripts in a mobile app though?
 Aren't all files stored on the local device, so requesting them should be faster than an HTTP request?!
 Yes, that is the case, but bundling still has an important place in mobile app optimizations: